-Church, S. (2012).
-On lyric essays and dancing in sequined pants.
-Fourth Genre, 14 (2), 173-170.
+Church, S. (2012) On Lyric Essays and Dancing in Sequined Pants.
+Fourth Genre, Vol. 14, (2) 173-179.

 Using the metaphor of the title, Church argues that many aphoristic essays use the style to distract readers from the fact that they have nothing to say.
-He acknowledges that some things are best communicated through juxtaposition but argues for nonlinear essay writing with more careful intent.
-I think I'll use this for a couple quotations, especially the one about John D'Gata, who practically created the genre of lyric essay, and maybe to back up my exploration of the difference between native and non-native essayists.
+He acknowledges that some things are best communicated through juxtaposition, but argues for nonlinear essay writing with more careful intent.
+I think I'll use this for a couple quotes, especially the one about John D'Gata, who practically created the genre of lyric essay, and maybe to back up my exploration of the difference between native and non-native essayists.
 It's only tangentially related to my topic, but the thesis is in line with mine, although it talks about a different subject.

-Koestenbaum, W. (2001).
-Humiliation.
+Koestenbaum, W. (2001) Humiliation.
 New York, NY: Picador.

-This aphoristic text (story? essay?) uses short sections of narrative and exposition as well as juxtaposition and meaningful gaps to explore the concept of humiliation.
-The author's argument (if there is one) is that there is no way to encapsulate this topic with words, so he tries to create an experience for his readers, one that will tell us more than he could tell us directly.
-I will use this as a primary source for my argument about the difference in perspective between native and non-native writers, since Koestenbaum uses these techniques but does not have to (here I will use his other text).
+This aphoristic text (book? fiction? essay?) uses short sections of narrative and exposition, as well as juxtaposition and meaningful gaps to explore humiliation.
+His argument (if there is one) is that there's no way to encapsulate this topic with words, so he tries to create an experience for his readers, one that will tell us more than he could tell us directly.
+I will use this a primary source for my argument about the difference in perspective between native and non-native writers, since Koestenbaum uses this technique, but doesn't have to (here I'll use his other text).
 Quotations and paraphrases will probably be needed, but it depends on what I present for the other side.

-Twomey, T. (2007).
-More than one way to tell a story: Rethinking the place of genre in Native American autobiography and the personal essay.
-Studies in American Indian Literatures, 19 (2), 22-51.
+Twomey, T. (2007) More Than One Way to Tell a Story: Rethinking the Place of Genre in Native American Autobiography and the Personal Essay.
+Studies in American Indian Literatures, Vol. 19 (2) 22-51.

 The experience and worldview of many Native American writers is one that goes against the linear, cause-and-effect ideology of the dominant culture.
-This is why so many of them compose texts that use juxtaposition and the author's term, "meaning-filled gaps," to convey feelings and information that do not necessarily correlate to the scientific method and similar tools.
-I will use this as the primary support for my analysis of, and comparison between, native and non-native writers.
-Even though Twomey is more interested in the native perspective (and defining it in contrast to the Western worldview), I would like to give equal time to both.
+This is why so many of them compose texts that use juxtaposition and her term, "meaning-filled gaps," to convey feelings and information that don't necessarily correlate to the scientific method, and similar tools.
+I'll use this as the primary support for my analysis of, and comparison between, native and non-native writers.
+Even though Twomey is more interested in the native perspective (and defining it in contrast to the western worldview) I'd like to give equal time to both, and let the readers decide.
+Her "meaning-filled gaps" can be applied to both sides.

 Note the bibliographic information that corresponds to the first annotation.
 It includes the writer's name and first initial, followed by the publication date.
 The APA style guidelines prioritize date over most other information.
-Next comes the title of the essay, "On Lyric Essays and Dancing in Sequined Pants," followed by the name of the literary journal in which it was published (in italics): Fourth Genre, Volume 14, the second issue, and the pages it references.
+Next comes the title of the essay, "On Lyric Essays and Dancing in Sequined Pants," followed by the name of the literary journal in which it was published (in italics): Fourth Genre, Vol. 14, the second issue, and the pages it references.
 Below that is the paragraph that comprises the annotation of the source.
 It includes basic information about the article and a short explanation of why the writer thinks it will be useful.